VenerableHouse/VenerableConstitution/README.md

-The official Ruddock House Constitution and Amendments.
+The official Ruddock House Constitution.
 ===================
-To view the constitution, simply click on any of the PDF documents above.
+To view the constitution, simply click on the PDF document above.

 This GitHub repository was created to enable transparency in storing and editing the Ruddock Constitution.